About myeloma

 Who gets myeloma?

-In Australia, about 2600 Australians are diagnosed with myeloma each year.
-Myeloma accounts for about 13% of blood cancers and about 1% of all cancers.
+In Australia, about 2700 people are diagnosed with myeloma each year.
+Myeloma accounts for almost 14% of blood cancers and less than 2% of all cancers.

-It is most common in people aged over 60.
+It is most common in people who are aged over 60.
 Myeloma can still affect younger people, but it is quite rare in people aged under 40.
-There are slightly more men diagnosed with myeloma than there are women.
+Myeloma is slightly more common in men than in women.

 More resources